How does endometriosis affect a woman’s fertility?

-Endometriosis is a fairly common disease in women of reproductive age and it is also linked to fertility problems.
-Approximately 30% to 50% of patients with endometriosis are infertile or have a problem achieving a natural pregnancy.
+Endometriosis is a very common disease in women of reproductive age and is also linked to fertility problems.
+Approximately 30% to 50% of patients with endometriosis experience infertility and have some difficulty achieving a natural pregnancy.

-This uterine alteration is characterized by the presence of endometrial tissue outside the uterus.
-Among its associated consequences are a lower oocyte quality, which affects the fertilization rate and the quality of the embryos.
+This uterine condition is characterized by the presence of endometrial tissue outside the uterus, usually in the ovaries and fallopian tubes.
+Among its associated consequences are a decrease in ovarian reserve, lower oocyte and embryo quality in patients with endometriosis, as well as other conditions that can cause fertility problems.

-Therefore, assisted reproduction has greatly helped these women achieve pregnancy with endometriosis, especially techniques such as in vitro fertilization (IVF) and ovodonation.
+However, assisted reproduction has greatly helped these women achieve pregnancy with endometriosis, especially through techniques such as in vitro fertilization (IVF) or even egg donation.

 Provided below is an index with the 7 points we are going to expand on in this article.